 While many of Hollywood's young stars hit their peak before the age of 13, Sean Astin took his time building an acting career, choosing to focus on parts that would have a lasting impact.
 He portrayed characters that defied expectations and created cult-like followings.
 He played the role of Mikey Walsh, a fun-seeking teenager in "The Goonies" (1985) where he cried out, "Holy Mackenzie!"
 He was equally lovable as the very loyal hobbit Samwise Gamgee in the epic trilogy, "Lord of the Rings" (2001, 2002, 2003).
-But perhaps his most memorable performance was that of the title role in "Rudy" (1993), in which he played a young man who, against all odds, fulfilled a childhood dream of playing for Notre Dame.
-The son of actress Patty Duke, Astin faced his own real-life drama growing up with his mother's battle with mental illness.
-However, due in no small part to a charming onscreen persona and an inner strength and sensibility, Astin managed to escape many of the traps his fellow child stars of that era fell victim to, establishing himself as a respectable adult actor.
+But perhaps one of his most memorable performances was that of the title role in "Rudy" (1993), in which he played a young man who, against all odds, fulfilled a childhood dream of playing for Notre Dame.
+Due in no small part to a charming onscreen persona and an inner strength and sensibility, Astin managed to escape many of the traps his fellow child stars of that era fell victim to, establishing himself as a respected adult actor.

 Sean Patrick Astin was born on Feb.
 25, 1971 in Santa Monica, CA. His biological father was Michael Tell, to whom actress Patty Duke was married to for only a month in 1970; he was later adopted at age three by actor John Astin.
 The child grew up considering both men to be his father.
 At the time of his birth, however, there were rampant tabloid rumors that his real father was Desi Arnaz, Jr., who famously dated his mother, but this was later proven false.
 Astin was the older half-brother of Mackenzie Astin who would also become an actor.
 Sean went on to attend St. Paul the Apostle Elementary School and the Crossroads High School for the Arts in Los Angeles.
 He later received degrees with honors in History and English from UCLA.
 At age nine, Astin starred alongside his mother in the ABC after-school television special "Please Don't Hit Me, Mom" (1981) about a child physically abused by his mother.
 Life at home with his bipolar mother also proved challenging for the actor.
 Astin recalled that their life was severely impacted by Duke's mood swings, during which she would scream, throw things, and once drove her car into the garage through the door.
 His experience with Duke inspired Astin's involvement with educating the public about identifying and treating mental disorders later in his career.
 His work as an advocate for bipolar disorder also earned him another fan base.
 Strangers often stopped him on the streets to talk about his mother and their family's experience with the disease.
 Duke was fully supportive of his work promoting the disease.